qsb-dev/quantum-space-buddies/README.md

 - drawQuantumVisibilityObjects - Indicates visibility objects with an orange shape.
 - skipTitleScreen - Auto-skips the splash screen.
 - greySkybox - Turns the skybox grey.
 Useful in the Eye, where it's pretty dark.
-- drawGhostAI - Draws debug lines and labels just for the ghosts.

 **Warning : Mod development can lead to unexpected errors in your computer system.**
 - **When editing the networking code, mistakes can lead to QSB overwhelming your network connection with excess packets**.